Learning

 The player

-should contact the ball with wrist/thumb area.
+should contact the ball with wrist/thumb area - and have

 When scooping the player is not able to control and direct the ball